yuanjie-ai/tql-Python/6_ModelEnsembling/3_Stacking/README.md

-from sklearn.linear_model import LogisticRegression from sklearn.neural_network import MLPClassifier from sklearn.naive_bayes import GaussianNB from sklearn.svm import SVC from sklearn.neighbors import KNeighborsClassifier from sklearn.neighbors import RadiusNeighborsClassifier from sklearn.ensemble import RandomForestClassifier from sklearn.ensemble import GradientBoostingClassifier from xgboost.sklearn import XGBClassifier
+from sklearn.linear_model import LogisticRegression from sklearn.neural_network import MLPClassifier from sklearn.naive_bayes import GaussianNB from sklearn.svm import SVC # not proba from sklearn.neighbors import KNeighborsClassifier from sklearn.neighbors import RadiusNeighborsClassifier # not proba from sklearn.ensemble import RandomForestClassifier from sklearn.ensemble import GradientBoostingClassifier from xgboost.sklearn import XGBClassifier